ralucatudor/3DMP/README.md

 ## What is 3D modeling?
 In 3D computer graphics, 3D modeling is the process of developing a mathematical representation of any surface of an object in three dimensions via specialized software.
 The product is called a 3D model.

+The first published account of a printed solid model was made in 1981 by Hideo Kodama

 ## Software used
 - Autodesk Fusion 360
 - PrusaSlicer